vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-generate-hic/fanc_auto.rst

     Genome assembly FASTA files typically contain a large number of unassembled contigs or other sequences that are often irrelevant for downstream Hi-C analysis.
 As the number of chromosomes can negatively affect Kai-C performance, it is generally a good idea to limit the analysis to canonical chromosomes.
-A very easy way to do with with ``kaic`` is the ``kaic fragments`` command, which accepts a ``--chromosomes`` option to specify exactly which chromosomes you want in the final analysis.
+A very easy way to do with with ``fanc`` is the ``fanc fragments`` command, which accepts a ``--chromosomes`` option to specify exactly which chromosomes you want in the final analysis.
 The output file can be directly used as input for the ``-g`` argument.

 SAM/BAM files are first sorted and then matched by ``qname``.
 Together with the restriction fragment list, mate pairs will be assigned to restriction fragments and stored in a "Pairs" object.
-By default, ``kaic auto`` excludes unmappable and multimapping reads, as these are unusable or misleading in interpreting Hi-C data.
-Additional filters for read pairs are described in the :ref:`kaic-auto-pairs` section.
+By default, ``fanc auto`` excludes unmappable and multimapping reads, as these are unusable or misleading in interpreting Hi-C data.
+Additional filters for read pairs are described in the :ref:`fanc-auto-pairs` section.

-You can run the SAM/BAM to Pairs step of the ``kaic auto`` pipeline separately using ``kaic pairs``, which is described in mor detail in :ref:`kaic-pairs`.
+You can run the SAM/BAM to Pairs step of the ``fanc auto`` pipeline separately using ``fanc pairs``, which is described in mor detail in :ref:`fanc-pairs`.

 =======================